cmob123/NFL-Expert-System/README.md

 The results of running the program on the 2015 NFL season are stored in Results.docx.
 Overall, the system predicted about 80% of the games in the season correctly, making it the most accurate system in the class.
 Feel free to email me at cobrien3@mail.smcvt.edu with any questions on the development of this expert system.

+This application was written in February 2016 using an IDE called JGrasp.

 Enjoy!